olets/git-prompt-kit/README.md

 &nbsp;

-> 🎉 The next major version of Git Prompt Kit is in the works!
-It has brand new documentation site.
+> 🎉 The next major version of Git Prompt Kit is in the works, complete with a brand new documentation site.
 Take a look in the [`v4` branch](https://github.com/olets/git-prompt-kit/tree/v4)

 &nbsp;